MSD-IRIMAS/CNNvsVLMforChartImageClassification/README.md

   <em>Detailed composition of the 25 chart types in our dataset</em>
 </p>

+As shown in the figure, each chart class contains a total of 1,000 images from various sources.
+Some chart types have more web-scraped images (e.g., area chart, pie chart), while others rely more heavily on generated images due to the limited availability of high-quality samples on the web.

 ### Dataset Organization

 The final dataset is organized as follows: